pinnecke/slideshowbob/README.md

 ```

 And everything is set up for Alice.
-Jane must not remove `John Doe.md` from `content/latest/personal` because he will not add new information in his new slides, and Slideshow Bob will not create a slide for him any longer.
+Jane must not remove `John Doe.md` from `content/latest/personal/` because he will not add new information in his new slides, and Slideshow Bob will not create a slide for him any longer.

-However, after a few year, Jane wants to wipe out John from the history of her company once and for all.
+However, after a few years, Jane wants to wipe out John from the history of her company once and for all.

 Therefore, she deletes `content/latest/personal/John Doe.md` and `content/history/personal/John Doe.md`.